-In this article, we’re taking a close look at the ASUS Zenbook 14 UX434FL, the mid-2019 update of the popular ZenBook 14 series of ultraportable laptops.
+In this article, we’re taking a close look at the ASUS Zenbook 14 UX434FLC, the early-2020 update of the popular ZenBook 14 series of ultraportable laptops.

-This is based on last year’s ZenBook 14 UX433FN, with a similar design and construction, but updated hardware (still a Whiskey Lake processor, but the newer MX250 dGPU) and a ScreenPad, the neat secondary 5.65″ screen that ads extra functionality to the classic clickpad, something we’ve previously seen on the ZenBook Pro line and has been added to the entire ZenBook and VivoBook S lineups this year.
+This is based on last year’s ZenBook 14 UX434FL and UX433FN, with a similar design and construction, but updated hardware (Comet Lake Core U processor, MX250 GPU, different panel) and a ScreenPad, that interesting secondary 5.65″ screen that ads extra functionality to the classic clickpad, something we’ve previously seen on the ZenBook Pro line, and has been added to most of the ZenBook and VivoBook S lineups this year.

-The 2019 iteration also gets a touchscreen this time around, as well as a more mature hardware and software package, which allows for quieter daily use and potentially better performance in demanding loads.
-On the other hand, nothing has changed in the IO and battery-life departments, where the previous ZenBook fell a little short of the competition.
+The mid-2019 and early-2020 ZenBook 14 iterations are also available with a touchscreen option this time around, as well as a more mature hardware and software package, which allows for quieter daily use and potentially better performance in demanding loads.
+On the other hand, nothing has changed in the IO and battery-life departments, where the previous ZenBooks fell a little short of the competition.

-We’ve spent time with three different samples of the ZenBook 14 UX434FL, two were preproduction and the final one was the exact retail version you’ll find in stores, thus we’ve run a lot of tests on these laptops and gathered all our impressions in the article down below.
+We’ve spent time with four different ZenBook 14 UX434FL and UX434FLC units, both pre-production and retail versions identical to the ones you can find in stores, thus we’ve run a lot of tests on these laptops and gathered all our impressions in the article down below.

-Specs as reviewed – Asus ZenBook 14 UX434FL
+Specs as reviewed – Asus ZenBook 14 UX434FLC

 |Asus ZenBook 14 UX434 FL|